Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/management.md

 ### Ness
 Training needed on rapid prototyping skills such as OpenSCAD and 3D printing.

+### Benjamin
+Some experience with implementing a sensor module on a Raspberry Pi Pico, as well as datalogging results to fit to a model.
+Probably well suited to exploring the temperature algorithm improvement problem (accounting for the opening of the door).
+Good communicator, suited to taking on task management, timeline and operations tasks.
+Unfamiliar with CAD.

 ## The resources needed
 `Costing, parts required.`